Tanujarora100/Devops-Interview-Notes/Linux/Monitoring/LoadAverage.md

-Load average is a measure of the amount of computational work that a system performs.Load average is typically displayed as three numbers representing the average load over the last `1, 5, and 15 minutes`.
+Load average is a measure of the amount of computational work that a system performs.
+- Load average is typically displayed as three numbers representing the average load over the last `1, 5, and 15 minutes`.

 ### Example of Load Average Output